 President: Jacob Zuma

-The leader of the ANC, Jacob Zuma, was officially chosen as the country's president by the newly-elected parliament in May 2009.
+The leader of the ruling African National Congress party, Jacob Zuma, was officially chosen as the country's president by the newly-elected parliament in May 2009.

 Born to a Zulu family in 1942, Mr Zuma has spent his entire adult life since 1959 in the service of the ANC.
 He joined its armed wing Umkhonto we Sizwe in 1962 and was arrested the following year.
 He spent ten years in prison for conspiracy to overthrow the apartheid-era government.